Drilling ban proposals divide Democrats in U.S. oil states

 Carlsbad is a hub of the New Mexico oil boom - a “bright spot” in one of America’s poorest states, said Carlsbad’s economic development chief John Waters.

-On the fringe of the Chihuahuan Desert, the fast-growing city of about 28,000 people has become the regional headquarters for oil majors such as ConocoPhillips and home to the busiest regional office of the U.S. Bureau of Land Management.
+On the fringe of the Chihuahuan Desert, the fast-growing city of about 28,000 people has become the regional headquarters for oil majors such as ConocoPhillips (COP.N) and home to the busiest regional office of the U.S. Bureau of Land Management.
 About two-thirds of New Mexico’s drilling takes place on federally-controlled land.

 Last September, a lease sale in the area broke BLM records, generating nearly $1 billion.
 Meanwhile, BLM officials in Carlsbad have struggled to keep up with drilling permit applications: The bureau received 2,444 last year and approved 1,388.